subconsciousnetwork/ObservableStore/README.md

 }
 ```

+And that's it!
+We have successfully created an isolated child component and integrated it into a parent component.
 This tagging/update pattern also gives parent components an opportunity to intercept and handle child actions in special ways.